gustavorabello/labmfa/content/pages/media.rst

 wall effects.
 As can be seen, when wall is squeezing the bubble, its acceleration is much lower when compared to very large domains.

+.. youtube:: Hd1ihyQ8pww?si=_Mp-4duEZkyYA7nX
+    :class: youtube-16x9
+    :allowfullscreen: yes
+    :seamless: yes

+This video shows the difficult modeling of the coalescence process using the interface tracking technique in quadrilateral meshes.
+As can be seen, after the initial coalescence of bubbles, the bubble flow speed increases dramatically and the bubble interfaces collapses.
+After this point, the numerical simulation is no longer valid.